 How We Use Your Information

-We make sure all the personal information we hold about people is secure and will only share it in special circumstances
+We make sure all the personal information we hold about people is secure.
+We will only share it in special circumstances

 Data sharing in domestic abuse cases

 We’ve got a duty under Section 10 of the Children Act 2004 to cooperate with other services to improve the wellbeing of children and young people.
 This includes sharing information, where appropriate, to make the best decisions for children and young people who are at risk.